ByteWelder/ByteWelder.com/_posts/2022-04-15-openpyrojet-print-head.md

 ![monofilament cut]({{ site.url }}/assets/images/posts/openpyrojet-print-head/10-filament-cut.jpg){: .center }

 Combining them is tricky, because the filament won't lay still on a flat surface.
 I used some CA glue on the edges to keep it into place.
-I wiped the excess off with nitrile gloves:
+I learned later that glue is not the ideal way.
+In the future, I will tape it near the edges if the PCB with some kapton tape.

 ![monofilament glued to PCB]({{ site.url }}/assets/images/posts/openpyrojet-print-head/11-filament-glued.jpg){: .center }